puppetlabs/bolt/documentation/writing_plans.md

 cat -
 ```

-By default, the task expects parameters passed as a JSON string on stdin to be accessible in prefixed environment variables.
+By default, the task expects parameters passed as a JSON string on standard input (stdin) to be accessible in prefixed environment variables.

 Consider the output of running the plan against localhost: